BEAMRobotics/beam_robotics/inspection_tools/inspection/README.md

 ## Image Extractor Instructions

 Set all the parameters in ImageExtractorConfig.json located in the config directory.
-For each image topic, you have to specify the same number of variables for the following parameters:
+Here is a brief description of the parameters:

+ * image_container_type: format that the images will be saved.
+If set to None, it will output all the images into the same folder with no image details.
+ * intrinsics_directory: path to the folder containing the intrinsics.
+This should eventually get replaces by a calibration container
+ * image_topic: ros topic to get the images from
+ * intrinsics name: name of the file for the intrinsics which needs to be in intrinsics_directory
- * distance_between_images : minimum change in distance between extracted images
+ * distance_between_images_m : minimum change in distance between extracted images in meters
- * rotation_between_images : minimum change in rotation between extracted images
+ * rotation_between_images_deg : minimum change in rotation between extracted images.
+This is calculated by taking the axis angle representation of the rotation between the two most recent poses and comparing to the angle value.
  * are_images_distorted : bool of wether or not the image have been undistorted
+ * are_images_compressed: if the input images from the topic are compressed.
+If so, the unddistort function will need to upsample first.
+If not undistorting then this isn't used
- * image_enhancing : some image processing method have been implemented (see below)
+ * image_transforms : some image processing method have been implemented (see below)

 ### Image Transforms: